StaticCloud/Cargo/README.md

 - License

 ## About
-A CLI tool for managing your Docker images.
+A CLI-based Docker client.

 ## Features
-- Seamlessley generate customized Docker images using existing templates or from scratch.
-- Modify and manage images from the CLI.
+- Manage images from the CLI.
-- Pull from Docker image registries of your choice.
+- Pull and push Docker images from the Docker daemon.
-- Push images to accessible Docker image registries.
+- Monitor and modify running Docker containers.

 ## Installation